Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Findings

 In summary, our findings show how clinical data, while central to interdisciplinary AI collaboration, can still trigger deep confusion when clinical and technical experts bring desperate domain-specific perspectives about how to label, process, and interpret data.
-Communication barriers are often aroused by the gaps between professional knowledge boundaries as well as the divergence between specialized vocabularies.
+Communication barriers often arise from gaps between professional knowledge boundaries and divergence in specialized vocabularies.
 Two primary strategies--leveraging data as a boundary object and relying on knowledge brokers--can help alleviate these problems.
 Activity Theory further enriches our understanding by situating these challenges in a structured view of each group’s motives, actions, and communal rules.
-This perspective reveals multiple design opportunities for AI systems that aim to bridge communication gaps.
+This perspective reveals multiple design opportunities for AI systems aimed at bridging communication gaps.
 By drawing on knowledge brokers’ skill sets and anchoring interactions around well-defined boundary objects, emerging technologies such as LLMs can be harnessed more effectively to support truly collaborative clinical AI development.